Things To Do:

 The snorkeling right out in front of Vista del Mar is excellent.
 Different species of coral and tropical fish are abundant.
 For a local coral and fish identification guide or snorkeling tips for the area please stop by Akumal Dive Adventures located next to La Buena Vida Bar and Restaurant.

 Enjoy excellent Caribbean and international cuisine under our palapas right on the beach, or in the upstairs dining room overlooking Half Moon Bay.
-The restaurant is open for lunch and dinner, with pool-side service at lunchtime.
+The restaurant is open for breakfast, lunch and dinner, with pool-side service at lunchtime.
 The bar is a popular hang-out with a sandy floor, swinging bar stools, sea serpent skeletons, and cool tropical atmosphere.

 Take a walk to Yal-ku Lagoon